nyrahul/nyrahul.github.io/_posts/2018-7-7-lollipop-counters.md

     use timestamp itself as the sequence number.

 Problem with approach 1 is the dependence on persistent storage.
-While it is an easy fix, persistent storage might not be available or it use might be costly.
+While it is an easy fix, persistent storage might not be available or its use might be costly.
 For e.g. consider an IoT use-case where the only persistent storage available is flash and writing to flash is considered costly since the writes to flash are limited in numbers before the flash sectors go bad.